mrisc32/mrisc32-selftest/README.md

 While this suite does not provide full test coverage of an implementation, it is a useful tool for catching certain common errors.

-One of the goals of the test suite is that all test shall be very fast, so that it is feasible to include the selftest run as part of a machine boot sequence, for instanve.
+One of the goals of the test suite is that all test shall be very fast, so that it is feasible to include the selftest as part of a machine boot sequence, for instance.